qiriro/ctg/pages/home.md

   <img src="static_files/images/system-architecture.png" class="figure-img img-fluid rounded" alt="">
   <figcaption class="figure-caption">OVERVIEW OF THE MEDICAL DEVICE: The device is pluggable into an existing CTG, uses a cheap WIFI router for intranet communication (thus, no internet is required), and provides a centralized monitoring mechanism that allows a single obstetrician to monitor several mothers at the same time on a single large screen..</figcaption>
 </figure>

+The device uses advanced signal processign and cutting edge algorithms that closely follows the International Federation of Gynecology and Obstetrics (FIGO)'s guideline on intrapartum fetal monitoring and provide a timely and evidence-based interpretation of a CTG during childbirth.